Why elite Spanish soccer’s La Liga is going to be your next streaming obsession

 It’s not just the opportunity to view more of these targeted stories that is exciting for football fans.
 It’s also getting to learn more about the league in English.
 For many casual soccer fans who’ve been catching the English Premier League on NBC every week, it boggles the mind that Villarreal (a team that finished seventh in La Liga this season from a city of about 50,000 people) could beat Manchester United—which rivals Real Madrid and Barcelona among the richest, most popular soccer clubs in the world—for the Europa League tournament title last month.
 Now, with the distribution and storytelling muscle at ESPN, they won’t be caught off guard again.

 Javier Tebas, La Liga president, says the rights agreement with ESPN is a major achievement and a great example of the work done by the joint venture with Relevant.
 “We can now comfortably say that La Liga is the most important league in the world’s biggest media market,” Tebas wrote in an email.
-“The Relevant team have a unique understanding of the market and deep trusted relationships that have been incredibly valuable during our partnership.”
+“The Relevent team have a unique understanding of the market and deep trusted relationships that have been incredibly valuable during our partnership.”

 Now that content will be able to directly complement the games to a much broader audience.